 Who’s ready to talk cupcakes?

-Where Did the Cupcake Evolve?
+Where Did Cupcake Originate?

 The cupcake first made its appearance in 1796 in the United States.
 But we can’t mention this date without mentioning Amelia Simmons – or who I like to call the mother of all cupcakes.